What is Strikethrough in Excel?

 Method #4 – Using it from Excel Ribbon

-Step 1: Right click on the “Font” tab and choose the option of “Customize the ribbon”.
+- Step 1: Right-click on the “Font” tab and choose the option of “Customize the ribbon.”

-Step 2: From the options tab choose to add “New Tab” and choose the “Strikethrough” option and click on OK.
+- Step 2: From the options tab, choose to add “New Tab” and choose the “Strikethrough” option and click on OK.

 Method #5 – Using the dynamic conditional formatting option

-Step 2: Click on “Use a Formula to determine which cells to Format” and write the Formula as (=B2=”Yes”) then, click on Format.
+- Step 2: Click on “Use a Formula to determine which cells to Format” and write the Formula as (=B2=”Yes”) then, click on Format.

-Go to Font then, Check the Strikethrough Option and Click on Ok.
+Step 3: Go to Font then, Check the Strikethrough Option and Click on Ok.

-Step 3: After the conditional formatting is done, Excel will automatically strikeout the text.
+Step 4: After the conditional formatting is done, Excel will automatically strikeout the text.

-Things to Remember About Strikethrough in Excel
+Things to Remember

-- If we only want a certain part of cell value to strikethrough then we have to select that part instead of selecting the complete cell.
+- If we only want a certain part of cell value to strikethrough, then we have to select that part instead of selecting the complete cell.

 - If we are using conditional formatting for strikethrough, then we should keep in mind that the reference of the range must not be absolute range and must be a relative range reference.

 - While adding the shortcut of the strike, this should be kept in mind that we cannot edit the tabs that are created by excel.
-This means that we cannot add this option to the “Font” tab as this is a default tab that cannot be edited in any way.
+This means that we cannot add this option to the “Font” tab, as this is a default tab that cannot be edited in any way.